Table of Contents

 Now that you know more about WebP and AVIF next-gen formats, it’s important to highlight their actual impact on performance.

-Why Next-Gen Formats Are Crucial for Performance
+Why Next-Gen Formats Are Crucial for Performance: 3 Benefits

 Next-gen formats are great for your website performance because they compress your images more efficiently, reducing the page’s total loading time.